kubernetes/community/sig-scalability/slos/watch_latency.md

 ## Watch latency SLI details

 ### User stories
-- As an aministrator, if Kubernetes is slow, I would like to know if the root cause of it is slow api-machinery (slow watch) or something farther the path (lack of network bandwidth, slow or cpu-starved controllers, ...)
+- As an administrator, if Kubernetes is slow, I would like to know if the root cause of it is slow api-machinery (slow watch) or something farther the path (lack of network bandwidth, slow or cpu-starved controllers, ...)